 And it bled right through her soul.

-She turned, and then she became me,
+She turned, and she became me,

 Or did I become her inside?

-The hole was in my torso though,
+The hole was in my torso too,

 And that was how we died.